-In the design of the inkomstpension, there is a strong link between the development of system assets and the development of system liabilities, although in cases where the balance ratio exceeds one (1.0000), assets and liabilities will develop at slightly different rates over time.
-When the balance ratio is less than one (1.000), the provisions for balancing establish in principle an absolute link between the respective rates of change in liabilities and assets.23
+In the design of the inkomstpension, there is a strong link between the development of system assets and the development of system liabilities.
+When the balancing is activated, there is in principle an absolute link between the respective rates of change in liabilities and assets.